 Strategically built atop a 357-foot sandstone mesa for defensive purposes, the Acoma Pueblo is more familiarly known as Sky City today.
 Believed to be the oldest continuously inhabited city in the United States, the pueblo was built sometime between 1100 and 1250 A.D.

 The name “Acoma” means “People of the White Rock” in the Puebloan Kersan dialect.
 The pueblo, covering some 70 acres, is actually comprised of several villages, including Acomita, McCartys, Anzac, and Sky Line.

 The site was chosen, in part, because it provided a defensive position for the tribe against raiders.
 Access to the pueblo was difficult as the faces of the mesa are sheer, and before modern times, it could only be accessed by a hand-cut staircase carved into the sandstone.

 For centuries the Acoma people have farmed the valley below the Acoma Pueblo using irrigation canals in the villages closer to the Rio San Jose River.
-They were also actively involved in trading, not only with neighboring pueblos but, also over long distances with the Aztec and Mayan peoples.
+They were also actively involved in trading with neighboring pueblos and over long distances with the Aztec and Mayan peoples.

 The pueblo was already well established when Francisco Vasquez de Coronado was the first European to lay eyes on it in 1540, describing it as: “One of the strongest ever seen, because the city was built on a high rock.
 The ascent was so difficult that we repented climbing to the top.”

 In 1598 when Governor Juan de Oñate, under orders from the King of Spain, invaded New Mexico and began staging raids on Native American pueblos in the area, taking anything of value.
 When the Spanish soldiers arrived, they made their headquarters at the Ohkay Owingeh Pueblo, formerly called the San Juan Pueblo, located about 25 miles north of Santa Fe.
 Upon their arrival, they removed the Tewa tribe who lived there and used it as a base to stage more raids on other Native American pueblos in the area.